 - Calculating a percentage decrease

-This site has a calculator specifically for each of these types of percentage and the page will detail the calculation to show you how to work out the percentage – but here’s a quick guide on each.
+This site has a calculator specifically for each of these types of percentage (you’ll find links to them in the menu) and each page details the calculation to show you how to work out the percentage – but here’s a quick guide on each.

 Work out a set percentage of a value